Minimum Steps to reach to a Smaller Number in 3n+1/Collatz Process: Introduction

 \section{Introduction}

-The $3n+1$ problem or process, namely Collatz conjecture, which can be found everywhere \cite{La11}\cite{La12}.
-Collatz function has several forms.
-Here we will consider the Collatz function as the following one,
+The $3n+1$ problem, also known as the Collatz conjecture, has been widely studied and remains one of the most intriguing unsolved problems in mathematics \cite{La11}, \cite{La12}.
+While several formulations of the Collatz function exist, we consider the following normalized form:

-We denote the Collatz process as $F_q(n)=F_{101...0}(n)=F_0(...F_1(F_0(F_1(n))))$, where the binary sequence $q=101...0$, the total step or the length of sequence is $s$ and the total number of odd steps is $r$.
+We denote the Collatz process as $F_q(n)=F_{101...0}(n)=F_0(...F_1(F_0(F_1(n))))$, where the binary sequence $q=101...0$, the total steps or the length of sequence is $s$ and the total number of odd steps is $r$.
 If $F_q(n)<n$, the minimum step $s$ is called the stopping time.
-If $F_q(m_1)=m_1$, $m_1$ is called a cycle number.
-The stopping time and the cycle numbers were studied in \cite{Ga81}\cite{Mi01} and \cite{Lu05}.

-In this study, we will look at how many steps (stopping time) needed to reach to a small number for a certain given starting numbers ($n$) and the relationship between $r$ and s and what the non-trivial cycle number would be if there existed one.
+If $F_q(m_c)=m_c$, $m_c$ is called a cycle number.
+The stopping time ($s$) and the cycle numbers ($m_c$) have been widely studied in \cite{Si10} - \cite{He23}.
+In \cite{Si10}, Simons and de Weger referred to a periodic sequence with $m$ local minima as an $m-cycle$.
+In the following discussion, we use the term "cycle" to denote any sequence that contains at least one such cycle.
+We also restrict our analysis to odd starting values $n \equiv 3 \pmod{4}$ satisfying $s \geq 4$, as those with $s \leq 2$ are readily confirmed by direct computation.